 Ben is our bearded miller extraordinaire!
 He grew up in Tempe, near the home of the original Hayden Flour Mill.
 Every ounce of grain is milled to perfection by Ben.
 When he isn't grinding and sifting flour, Ben enjoys flyfishing, camping, hiking, and carpentry.
 His favorite thing to cook is real barbecue chicken legs, and he loves making pancakes and bread with freshly milled flour.
 Being a jack-of-all-trades, Ben is also an avid banjo player!

 Caroline also grew up on Sossaman Farms (she could drive a tractor before she could drive a car).
 Her job is answering emails and packing & shipping all of our online orders.
-When she's not running back and forth to the post office or the Mill, Caroline can be found hanging out in coffee shops or out shooting with her camera.
+When she's not running back and forth to the post office or the Mill, Caroline can be found hanging out at metal shows or eating bread.